 It’s not something we stop to think about because relationships are often formed on an unconscious level.
 What starts as a fairy tale beginning can sometimes turn into something dramatic and explosive.
 It might be the never-ending back and forth that plays havoc on what may seem to have started as a happy, tolerant and compassionate relationship.

 Sadly, arguments aren’t just subjected to a relationship between two people.
-The push and pull factor can happen at any time, but often start when relationships begin to bed down and our unconscious experiences set in.
-As relationships continue, the push and pull factor becomes a daily fixture, brought about through our many experiences and then outside interferences.
+The push and pull factor can happen at any time, but often start when relationships begin to bed down and unconscious experiences set in.
+As relationships continue, the push and pull factor becomes a daily fixture, brought about through many experiences and outside interferences.

 Where we’re expected to fall into line with other people’s lives, fallouts may start to occur.
 There may also be other push and pull factors to consider.
 It depends on the relationship and why unions are initially formed.
 Not everyone goes into a relationship for the right unconscious reasons, it depends what we’re running away from.
 Relationships sadly aren’t always based on love.

-Finally, when we come into relationships with emotional unconscious wounds, there will always be pull or push factors attached to those relationships.
+When we come into relationships with emotional unconscious wounds, there will always be pull or push factors attached to those relationships.